Aayushtirmalle/Image_Processing_of_Multiple_datasets_for_3D_Medical_Image_Analysis/README.md

 ### Training the Model

-1. To Train the preprocessed dataset
+- To Train the preprocessed dataset
-It is better to reduce the batch size to avoid the error "cuda: Out of memory" There are 1,2,3,4,5 folds in training, where 0 is the least and so on.
+It is better to reduce the batch size to avoid the error "cuda: Out of memory" There are 5 folds in training that is [0,1,2,3,4], where 0 is the least and so on.

 -> For Training 2d data:
   ```bash